-A special thank you goes to our Development Coordinator, Kate Richter for all of her time, love, and talent that she poured into the Leave a Legacy Dinner.
+A special thank you goes to our Development Director, Kate Richter for all of her time, love, and talent that she poured into the Leave a Legacy Dinner.

 As one of the non-alcoholic women on staff at The Magdalen House, I have come to learn a lot about recovery.
 Witnessing recovered alcoholic women come together, celebrate life anew, and rejoice in the freedom found in recovery from alcoholism is an incredible thing.
 It is an experience that moves many – not just other alcoholic women – to a posture of care and compelled to, like the recovered alcoholic woman, leave a legacy that will help the next alcoholic woman in need.
 The night of October 3rd was a true testament to that.